 Peer Review Assessor for the Economic and Social Research Council, Marsden Fund Council, New Zealand & Israel Science Foundation.

-Refereed a number of pieces for the Social Forces journal, Urban Studies, City, Gender, Place and Culture, Social Policy and Society, Culture, Health and Sexuality, Journal of the International Network for Sexual Ethics & Politics, Qualitative Social Research, Criminology & Criminal Justice.
+Refereed a number of pieces for the Social Forces journal, Urban Studies, City, Gender, Place and Culture, Social Policy and Society, Culture, Health and Sexuality, Journal of the International Network for Sexual Ethics & Politics, Qualitative Social Research, Criminology & Criminal Justice, Qualitative Social Work.